 - Your loved one is struggling with addiction and their home environment is no longer safe for their pets.

 At HSCC, we recognize the vital role that companion animals play in our lives and the emotional stress experienced by those facing the possibility of having to part ways with their beloved pets.
 While relinquishment may be the best choice in some situations, we are committed to helping our neighbors find potential solutions that can keep them with their pets.
 In 2019, HSCC supported 27 families and their pets by providing resources, shelter, care, and emergency veterinary services.

 Surrender prevention is at the heart of our mission and we are continuously evaluating how we can best serve our community.

 Some of our current surrender prevention programs & services include:

-The HSCC Pet Helpline is a resource for pet owners that are facing challenges keeping their pets in the home.
-If your pet is dealing with behavioral issues, you would like help troubleshooting, or you are looking for resources, you can email the helpline at firstname.lastname@example.org or give us a call at (802) 862-0123 ext: 29.
+The HSCC Pet Helpline is a resource for pet owners that are facing challenges keeping their pets in the home due to behavioral issues, such as a cat going to the bathroom outside of their litterbox or a dog who is barking at strangers.
+If you would like help troubleshooting or finding additional resources, you can email the helpline at email@example.com or give us a call at (802) 862-0123 ext: 29.
 A staff member will reach out to you within 24 hours.